 PSD Good as Gold for Environment!

 PSD was named a Gold Leader, the highest level of state recognition, by the Colorado Environmental Leadership Program through the Colorado Department of Public Health and Environment.
-As one of over 80 gold partners and the first school district in Colorado with this distinction, PSD is recognized as an organization committed to continual environmental improvement with a fully-functional Environmental Management System.
+As one of more than 80 gold partners and the first school district in Colorado with this distinction, PSD is recognized as an organization committed to continual environmental improvement with a fully-functional Environmental Management System.

 PSD continues to be recognized as a platinum partner by Climate Wise, a voluntary City of Fort Collins program consisting of over 260 businesses and organizations committed to climate protection, environmental stewardship, and economic vitality.
 Since 2000, program partners have saved over 480 million kilowatt hours (kWh) of electricity, which is the equivalent to the annual energy use of 43,000 homes!